 Many people are aware of how harmful outdoor air pollution like car emissions can be, but they don’t realize that the air inside the average home can be more polluted—reliant on actual situations, it can be up to five times more.
-Things have become so bad, the EPA has indoor air pollution ranked as a top five environmental danger.
-Mold, pollen, pet dander, radon and even formaldehyde are commonly found inside.
-Since Americans spend around 90% of their time indoors, superior indoor air quality is a necessity for decent health, despite if it’s in our homes or our workplaces.
+Things have become so bad, that the EPA has indoor air pollution ranked as a top five environmental danger.
+Mold, pollen, pet dander, radon, and even formaldehyde are commonly found inside.
+Since Americans spend around 90% of their time indoors, superior indoor air quality is a necessity for decent health, whether it’s in our homes or our workplaces.
 To help manage this pollution and increase our indoor air quality, we can take several measures.
 But first, we are required to grasp some lingo consistently used to discuss indoor air quality.

 HEPA is a term many people have heard or seen, but did you know it stands for “high-efficiency particulate air” or “high-efficiency particulate arrestance”?
 HEPA filtration systems are created—and certified—to capture at least 99.97% of .3-micron particles (tinier than the diameter of a human hair) from the air that filters through the system.
-This greatly increases your home’s indoor air quality when dust, pollen, mites and other contaminants are trapped.
+This greatly increases your home’s indoor air quality when dust, pollen, mites, and other contaminants are trapped.

 Minimum efficiency reporting value or MERV describes the effectiveness of an air filter.
 With metrics ranging from 1–16, you should pursue a top rating that indicates the filter will remove more contaminants and allergens from your air without restricting the airflow of your home comfort system.
 Ask us which MERV-rated filter will work best for your home.